How to file Minnesota’s annual report

 Consequences of not filing

-Miss the December 31 deadline, and Minnesota doesn't just slap you with a minor penalty—it yanks your company's legal status overnight.
-Because the state charges no late fee for most entities, the first sign of trouble is often the notice that your corporation or LLC has been administratively dissolved or revoked on January 1 of the new year.
+If you fail to file by December 31, the entity can be statutorily dissolved/terminated/revoked without further notice.
+Because the state charges no late fee for most entities, the first sign of trouble is often the notice that your corporation or LLC has been administratively dissolved or revoked the following year.

 Immediate consequences include: